 Description of weakness Potential effect Management Comments The year end bank reconciliation for the online account was not signed off as complete and did not agree back to the amount included in the financial statements, however the difference of £236 was clearly trivial.
 Bank reconciliations are an essential check to confirm completeness of financial reporting.
 They are capable of 100% reconciliation.
 3. General IT controls 1.
-IT Entity level controls Due to the small size of the IT department there is high dependency on individuals and no succession plan is in place.
-IT entity level controls are controls over the operating responsibilities of the IT department.
-Weaknesses in this area could impact on the validity and accuracy of financial reporting.
-The Council shares knowledge and back up between two staff, and applications knowledge is shared between two different staff.
+IT Entity level controls IT entity level controls are The Council shares knowledge and back up between two staff, and applications knowledge is shared between two different staff.
+Due to the small size of the IT department there is high dependency on individuals and no succession plan is in place. applications knowledge is shared between two different stan.
 Many tasks and responsibilities are shared amongst the team and most of the IT officers have privileged / administrator level access on network operating system, DB and network devices.
 The Council accepts that due to the size of the department many tasks are shared.
 This risk is due to resource pressure.
 There is no vetting process in place for the IT staff.
 Adequate policies and procedures are in place meeting the government connect requirements All council staff are vetted at time of recruitment.
-Some IT staff are also covered by the Government Connect Code of Connection (Co- Co) standards vetting procedures.
+Some IT staff are also covered by the Government Connect Code of Connection (Co-Co) standards vetting procedures.
 This could be rolled out to cover all IT staff. but there is scope to extend these policies further to make them more comprehensive.
 The Council meets the Government Connect Code of Connection.
 Incident and problem management processes are not formally documented.
 Problem management is covered by the use of Track-it and vendor supported Helpdesk system, IT Security Incidents are covered by IT Security policy in place as part of Co-Co compliance There is no formal process of IT risk management.
 No IT risk register is maintained.
 Awaiting development of the risk module on Covalent.